mauriciomedeiros/rdapi/README.md

 # Rdapi

-TODO: Write a gem description
+This gem is to make integration with Salesforce.

 ## Installation